TurboWarp/docs/docs/development/extensions/hats.md

 Unlike edge-activated hats, TurboWarp's compiler fully supports event-based hats.
 :::

 To create an event-based HAT, define `isEdgeActivated: false` on the block.
-To run an event block, use `Scratch.vm.runtime.startHats("extensionid_opcode")`.
+To run an event block from inside of another block, use `util.startHats("extensionid_opcode")`.

 To demonstrate event-based hats, we will create several extensions similar to the broadcast system already in Scratch.
 These extensions do not interact with Scratch's broadcast system at all.
 It's just an easy way to demonstrate how event-based hats work.